 The course provides students with the knowledge and techniques to enable them to produce audiovisual works in any format.
 Students will learn about and complete the work of the director and of the other members of the directing team in the preparation, filming and post-production processes.

 They will also obtain overall knowledge of the tasks performed by the other members of a production team involved in audiovisual works: director of photography, art director, editor, sound designer, etc. All this knowledge and skills will be acquired through continued practical work in audiovisual narrative exercises.
-The course also includes theoretical subjects that, using film as a permanent basis, cover various areas of contemporary audiovisual art, from the most innovative trends in current cinema to a historic-cultural insight into Spanish film over the past twenty years.
+The course also includes theoretical subjects that, based on images, cover different areas of contemporary audiovisual cinema, from the most innovative trends in modern films to a historical-cultural review of Spanish cinema over the past twenty years.

 - Performing all the work of a director when producing audiovisual work: planning, implementing and supervising the different production processes.

 - Having sufficient theoretical and practical knowledge of the tasks performed by the other departments involved in producing an audiovisual work (photography directing, art directing, editing, sound, etc.)

 - Being capable of working in a team to produce audiovisual work, collaborating with the other members and leading a joint project.